nrfconnect/sdk-nrfxlib/crypto/doc/nrf_cc310_mbedcrypto.rst

 The nrf_cc3xx_mbedcrypto library is software library to interface with the Arm CryptoCell CC310 hardware accelerator that is available on the nRF52840 SoC and the nRF9160 SiP.
 The library adds hardware support for selected cryptographic algorithms.

-Integration with mbed TLS
+Integration with Mbed TLS
 =========================
-The nrf_cc3xx_mbedcrypto library provides low-level integration towards selected versions of mbed TLS deliverables.
+The nrf_cc3xx_mbedcrypto library provides low-level integration towards selected versions of Mbed TLS deliverables.
-The APIs expressed in this library use the alternative implementation abstraction layer inside mbed TLS for selected modules.
+The APIs expressed in this library use the alternative implementation abstraction layer inside Mbed TLS for selected modules.

 .. note::
    It is not recommended to link to this library directly.
 Use the :ref:`nrf_security`.